up42/docs/source/up42-blocks/processing/dimap-conversion.rst

 Block type: ``PROCESSING``

 This block converts from the `DIMAP format <https://www.intelligence-airbusds.com/en/8722-the-dimap-format>`_ to the ``GeoTIFF`` format.
-Currently this block can be used with :ref:`SPOT download block <spot-download-block>` or :ref:`Pleiades download block <pleiades-download-block>`.
+Currently this block can be used with the :ref:`SPOT download block <spot-download-block>` or :ref:`Pleiades download block <pleiades-download-block>`.

 Supported parameters
 --------------------